phalcon/documentation/docs/di.md

 ## Instantiating Classes

 When you request a service from the container, if it cannot be found by using the same name, it will try to load a class with the same name.
-This behavior allows you to replace any service with another, by simply registering a service with the common name:
+This behavior allows you to replace any service with another, by registering a service with the common name:

 ```php
 <?php